Notice of Pre-AIA or AIA Status

 Claims 1 – 20 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to an abstract idea without significantly more.

-At Step 1 of eligibility analysis, the claims recite a method and a system; thus, all claims fall within one of the four statutory categories as required.
+At Step 1 of eligibility analysis, the claims recite a method and a system; thus, all claims fall within the four statutory categories and are considered eligible subject matter.

-At Step 2A, Prong One, of analysis, the claims set forth a method for determining and displaying relevant records (data) regarding a currently received customer relationship call.
+At Step 2A, Prong One, of eligibility analysis, the Examiner has determined that the claims, as a whole, set forth a method for determining and displaying relevant records (data) regarding a currently received customer relationship call.
 Therefore, the claims recite activities performed as a business relation, or a commercial interaction among a caller and the customer representative.
 A commercial interaction is considered to recite certain methods of organizing human activity, and an abstract idea.

 Claim 1, which is illustrative of claim 14, contains those elements that define this abstract idea (and are highlighted below):